Cherry Ripe (chocolate bar)

 Cherry Ripe is a brand of chocolate bar manufactured by Cadbury Australia.
 Introduced by the Australian confectioner MacRobertson's in 1924, it is now one of Australia's oldest chocolate bars and is one of the top chocolate bar brands sold in the country.
 It consists of cherries and coconut coated with dark chocolate.

 History

 After Cadbury acquired Australian confectioner MacRobertson's in 1967, it continued to manufacture Cherry Ripe, along with Freddo, Old Gold and Snack.
 Cherry Ripe wrappers continued to display the former company's distinctive logo until 2002.

+Variations

+Cherry Ripes are available in two flavours, original and double dipped, but have previously been produced in the following special and limited edition flavours and versions: